-20.5.4 Cost Sharing
+20.5.4 - Cost-Sharing

-Enrollees' charges for post-stabilization care services may not be greater than what the organization would charge the enrollee if s/he had obtained the services through the MAO.
+Enrollee charges for post-stabilization care services may not be greater than what the organization would charge the enrollee if s/he had obtained the services through a contracted provider of the MAO.
 For purposes of cost-sharing, post-stabilization care services begin when the patient is stabilized and the emergency ends.